 - Flat bottom and straight sides.

-- · Tight fitting lids.
+- Tight fitting lids.

 - Weight of handle does not tilt pan.
 Pan is well balanced.

-- Pan sizes match the amount of food to be prepared.
+- Pan sizes match the amount of food to be prepared and the size of the surface element.

-- Made of material that conducts heat well.
+- · Made of material that conducts heat well.

-- · Easy to clean.
+- Easy to clean.

+- Always match pot diameter to element size.

-Curved and warped pan bottoms.
+Curved and warped pans.